Tuturuuu SDK

 its package name and version, confirms the bundled npm CLI supports trusted

-publishing, and runs npm publish ./<tarball> --ignore-scripts without an
+publishing, runs npm publish ./<tarball> --ignore-scripts, and polls npm view

 targets the GitHub environment sdk-release-production; keep that environment